dobtco/wintersmith-knowledge-base/contents/articles/govmapper/site_admin/configuring_your_map.md

 Your custom image will be used as the map marker.

-> Note: Upload at 2x resolution to ensure your map marker will work on retina displays.
+> Note: Upload at 2x resolution to ensure your map marker will display correctly on retina displays.
 For example, if your image would normally be 256x256 pixels, upload at a 512x512 resolution.